 Here are some tips to reach your targeted audience on LinkedIn via savvy community management:

 - The first step is always to be aware of what is going on in your community.
 This means monitoring posts and comments closely.
-If you see something that could potentially be a problem, you may want to take action or report it to the appropriate authorities immediately.
+If you see something that could be a problem, you may want to take action or report it to the appropriate authorities immediately.

 - As a community manager, it is crucial always to be prepared to act quickly.
 In a crisis situation, every second counts.
 You need to be able to assess the situation quickly and make decisions accordingly.